endless-sky/endless-sky/docs/readme-developer.md

 # Build instructions

-First you need a copy of the code (if you intend on working on the game, use your fork's URL here):
+First, you need a copy of the code (if you intend on working on the game, use your fork's URL here):

 ```powershell
 > git clone https://github.com/endless-sky/endless-sky